Stephen Hawking: Disability

-Hawking had a rare early-onset, slow-progressing form of motor neurone disease (MND; also known as amyotrophic lateral sclerosis (ALS) or Lou Gehrig's disease), which gradually paralysed him over decades.

-Hawking had experienced increasing clumsiness during his final year at Oxford, including a fall on some stairs and difficulties when rowing.
+Hawking had a rare early-onset, slow-progressing form of MND, which gradually paralysed him over decades.
+During his final year at Oxford, he had experienced increasing clumsiness, including a fall on some stairs and difficulties when rowing.
 The problems worsened, and his speech became slightly slurred.
 His family noticed the changes when he returned home for Christmas, and medical investigations were begun.
-The MND diagnosis came when Hawking was 21, in 1963.
-At the time, doctors gave him a life expectancy of two years.
+He was diagnosed with MND at age 21, in 1963; doctors gave him a life expectancy of two years.

 In the late 1960s, Hawking's physical abilities declined: he began to use crutches and could no longer give lectures regularly.
 As he slowly lost the ability to write, he developed compensatory visual methods, including seeing equations in terms of geometry.
-The physicist Werner Israel later compared the achievements to Mozart composing an entire symphony in his head.
-Hawking was fiercely independent and unwilling to accept help or make concessions for his disabilities.
+Werner Israel later compared the achievements to Mozart composing an entire symphony in his head.
+Hawking was unwilling to accept help or make concessions for his disabilities.
 He preferred to be regarded as "a scientist first, popular science writer second, and, in all the ways that matter, a normal human being with the same desires, drives, dreams, and ambitions as the next person".
-His wife Jane later noted: "Some people would call it determination, some obstinacy.
+Jane Hawking later noted: "Some people would call it determination, some obstinacy.
 I've called it both at one time or another."
 He required much persuasion to accept the use of a wheelchair at the end of the 1960s, but ultimately became notorious for the wildness of his wheelchair driving.
-Hawking was a popular and witty colleague, but his illness, as well as his reputation for brashness, distanced him from some.
+Hawking was popular among his colleagues, but his illness, as well as his reputation for brashness, distanced him from some.

-When Hawking first began using a wheelchair he was using standard motorised models.
+When Hawking first began using a wheelchair he was using standard motorised models, or "powerchairs".
 The earliest surviving example of these chairs was made by BEC Mobility and sold by Christie's in November 2018 for £296,750.
 Hawking continued to use this type of chair until the early 1990s, at which time his ability to use his hands to drive a wheelchair deteriorated.
-Hawking used a variety of different chairs from that time, including a DragonMobility Dragon elevating powerchair from 2007, as shown in the April 2008 photo of Hawking attending NASA's 50th anniversary; a Permobil C350 from 2014; and then a Permobil F3 from 2016.
+Hawking used a variety of different chairs from that time, including a DragonMobility Dragon elevating powerchair from 2007; a Permobil C350 from 2014; and then a Permobil F3 from 2016.